-Instant pot sambar is the perfect soup to make any time of the year because it’s fresh and light and filling all at the same time.
-This south Indian soup also happens to be naturally gluten-free, vegetarian, and vegan.
+Instant pot sambar is the perfect dish to make any time of the year because it’s fresh, light, and filling all at the same time.
+This South Indian stew also happens to be naturally gluten-free, vegetarian, and vegan.

 I love sambar on its own, but when you combine it with soft and fluffy idli?
 Oh my goodness.
 It’s the absolute perfect meal.